|

 getting in firewood for the winter; caring for laying hens;

-maintaining organic vegetable garden; helping with on-farm
+maintaining the organic vegetable garden; helping with on-farm

 suit both of our schedules, and will vary based on the